wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 4.2.1 =
+* Fixed alignment of text and thumbnail in right-to-left (RTL) languages.
+Please re-save the widget to get the correct layout in RTL languages.

+= 4.2 =
+* Added persian translation (Farsi).
+Thank you very much [Sajjad Panahi](https://wordpress.org/support/profile/asreelm)
+* Tested successfully with WordPress 4.3

 = 4.1 =
 * Changed single selection of a category to selection of multiple categories